 When it comes to getting a loan, it is not always the case that the rate you get is the best possible offer.
 You need to bargain or even shop around to find out which lender is offering the best rate.
 The best loan rate is the one with the lowest annual percentage rate (APR), which is the annual interest rate charged for borrowing the loan.
 You should also consider any other fees you may have to pay upfront for the loan if you are to pay it back the cost in total.

-Here are some tips and tricks you can use to get the best rate when borrowing a loan:
+Here are some tips and tricks you can use to get the best rate when borrowing a Finance Guider Payday Loans: